denyadb/Zandercraft-Bot/README.md

 ---

-The Zandercraft Bot is a modified version of WildBeast(which was created by the team at http://thesharks.xyz) intended to be able to perform various tasks, ranging from easy server moderation (Kick, ban etc.) to having fun (Cleverbot etc.) in your Discord server.
+The Zandercraft Bot is a modified version of WildBeast(which was created by the team at http://thesharks.xyz) intended to be able to perform various tasks, ranging from easy server moderation (Kick, ban etc.) to having fun in your Discord server.
 Written in JavaScript, using the [discordie] library.

 ## Main features